willhunt914/PIDBOX/README.md

 ### Goal/planning

 For this project we chose to do a design simelar to Mr Dierolfs because it was well documented and their were many tutorials on how to do it.
-Out goal was to create a design that would ballence a ball directly in the middle using ultrasonic sensors
+Out goal was to create a design that would ballence a ball directly in the middle using and ultrasonic sensor and servos.